JohnVonDoom/DontVisit/README.md

-# DontVisit - Website Blocker Extension
+# Stay Away! - Website Blocker Extension

 A powerful and user-friendly browser extension that helps you stay focused and productive by blocking distracting websites.